SoA-UET/s08-metrics-service/docs/services/core/S08_Metrics_Service.md

 - **S01.
 Consultation Service**: The center of the Telcenter system, responsible for receiving and responding to customer messages.
 It manages the entire conversation lifecycle, orchestrates the flow between AI agents and consultant, and stores all interaction data including conversation history, content of messages, and customer reviews.
 - **S04.
 Customer Identity Service**: This service is responsible for managing customer identities.
 It handles user registration, authentication, and profile management.
 - **S07.
 Partner Management Service**: This service if responsible for managing partner connection.
 It handles partner addition, update, deletion.
+- **S14.
+Partner Metrics Service**: This service is responsible for tracking conversation volume, satisfaction rates, and partner offload rates.
 ## A Note on API Transport Layers

 The APIs of the services (including this one